erynbkt/CommLab/README.md

 ![goldie](goldie-original.png)

 #### how not to sleep
-second was about some scenarios that could happen when trying to sleep, while providing some advice
+second was about some sillyscenarios that could happen when trying to sleep, while providing some advice

 #### duolingo parody
 usually, duolingo takes a long time teaching the user languages, which is why i decided to make a parody of it.